Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 Key details

-The new auto-enrollment mandate will apply to employees aged 23 to 60 years old earning EUR 20,000 or more per year who are not currently participating in an occupational pension scheme or Personal Retirement Savings Account (PRSA) through their employer.
-Employees outside the age and earnings thresholds can voluntarily opt into the new pension scheme provided they do not participate in an employer-sponsored plan and are under the state pension age.
+The new auto-enrollment mandate applies to employees aged 23 to 60 years old earning EUR 20,000 or more per year who are not currently participating in an exempt occupational pension scheme or Personal Retirement Savings Account (PRSA) through their employer.
+Employees outside the age and earnings thresholds can voluntarily opt into the new pension scheme provided they do not participate in an exempt employer-sponsored plan and are under the state pension age.

-MyFutureFund will be administered by the National Automatic Enrolment Retirement Savings Authority (NAERSA) to keep management costs to a maximum of 0.5% of assets.
+MyFutureFund is administered by the National Automatic Enrolment Retirement Savings Authority (NAERSA) to keep management costs to a maximum of 0.5% of assets.

-Employees will have a choice to invest their contributions in one of four different pension savings funds, ranging from conservative to moderate and higher risk.
-If no fund is chosen, contributions will be automatically invested in a default fund.
-Employees will be able to manage their account via an online portal and may remain enrolled when changing employers.
+Employees have a choice to invest their contributions in one of four different pension savings funds, ranging from conservative to moderate and higher risk.
+If no fund is chosen, contributions are automatically invested in a default fund.
+Employees are able to manage their account via an online portal and may remain enrolled when changing employers.

 Contribution rates